uguilherme/uguilherme/README.md

 👀 I'm interested in learning new things every day.

-🌱 I'm currently learning Java
+🌱 I'm currently learning C

 📫 How to get to me guilherme.puhl@outlook.com